10 Easy, Last-Minute Holiday Decorating Ideas to Try Today

 When space is at a premium, keep things simple with fabric-wrapped embroidery hoops.
 Choose a variety of fabrics cut to size, then stretch them around the embroidery hoops.
 Arrange the fabric hoops along your wall of choice to add a pop of holiday cheer.

-Deck Out the Unexpected
+Decorate the Unexpected

 Use the front of your built-ins and bookcases to display holiday decor like wreaths, garland or tree cuttings.
 Here, a built-in display case with clear glass fronts creates the perfect backdrop to place a fresh magnolia wreath front and center.